-Loan Guarantee for Small and Medium-Sized Enterprises: The EDC will work with financial institutions to issue new operating credit and cash flow term loans of up to \$6.25 million to SME's.
+- Loan Guarantee for Small and Medium-Sized Enterprises: The EDC will work with financial institutions to issue new operating credit and cash flow term loans of up to \$6.25 million to SME's.
 The EDC will guarantee 80% of the amount.
-The loans should only be used for operating expenses.

-Co-Lending Program for Small and Medium-Sized Enterprises: The BDC will work with financial institutions to co-lend loans to SME's to meet operational cash flow requirements.
-Eligible businesses may obtain incremental credit amounts of up to \$6.25 million.
+The loans should only be used for operating expenses. - Co-Lending Program for Small and Medium-Sized Enterprises: The BDC will work with financial institutions to co-lend loans to SME's to meet operational cash flow requirements.
+Eligible businesses may obtain incremental credit amounts of up to \$12.5 million.
 Businesses with revenues of less than \$1 million can receive up to \$312,500.
 Businesses with revenues between \$1 million and \$50 million can receive up to \$3.125 million.
 Businesses with revenues over \$50 million can receive up to \$12.5 million.
 80% of the financed amount will be provided by the BDC, and 20% will be provided by the business' financial institution.
 These loans will be interest-only for the first 12 months and subject to a commercial interest rate.
 There will be a 10-year payment period.
-The support will be available until September 30, 2020.

-BDC Mid-Market Financing Program: Medium-sized enterprises (i.e., those with annual revenues of \$100 million or more) whose credit needs exceed what is currently available under the BCAP and other measures may apply for commercial loans between \$12.5 million and \$60 million.
-Further details are expected shortly.

-EDC Mid-Market Guarantee and Financing Program: Businesses with revenue between \$50 million and \$300 million will be eligible to participate in this program.
+The support will be available until September 30, 2020. - BDC Mid-Market Financing Program: Medium-sized enterprises (i.e., those with annual revenues of \$100 million to \$500 million) whose credit needs exceed what is currently available under the BCAP and other measures may apply for commercial loans between \$12.5 million and \$60 million. - EDC Mid-Market Guarantee and Financing Program: Businesses with revenue between \$50 million and \$300 million will be eligible to participate in this program.
 The EDC will work with financial institutions to guarantee 75% of new operating credit and cash-flow loans ranging from \$16.75 million to \$80 million.
-Further details are expected shortly.

-Canada Emergency Business Account: Eligible small businesses and not-for-profit organizations can obtain interest-free loans of up to \$40,000 to help cover operating costs.
+These guarantees will be available to exporters, international investors, and businesses that sell products or services within Canada.
+Further details are expected shortly. - Canada Emergency Business Account: Eligible small businesses and not-for-profit organizations can obtain interest-free loans of up to \$40,000 to help cover operating costs.
 The interest rate will be 0% until December 31, 2022.
-To qualify, applicants must demonstrate that they paid between \$20,000 to \$1.5 million in total payroll in 2019.
+To qualify, applicants must demonstrate that they paid betw een \$20,000 to \$1.5 million in total payroll in 2019.
 If the loan is repaid by December 31, 2022, 25% will be forgiven.
 If the loan is not repaid by December 31, 2022, the remaining amount will become a 3-year term loan at 5% interest.
 On May 19, 2020, the government announced an expansion to the eligibility criteria to cover owner-operated small businesses.
-To qualify under the expanded criteria, applicants with payroll lower than \$20,000 would need to have: (i) a business operating account at a participating financial institution; (ii) a Canada Revenue Agency business number; (iii) filed a 2018 or 2019 tax return; and (iv) eligible non-deferrable expenses, including rent, property taxes, utilities, and insurance, between \$40,000 and \$1.5 million.

-BDC Oil and Gas Sector Financing: Canadian-based oil and gas producers, oilfield service companies, and midstream providers may be eligible for between \$12.5 million and \$60 million in financing for operational cash flow and business continuity.
-Further details are expected shortly.
+To qualify under the expanded criteria, applicants with payroll of \$20,000 or less in 2019 would need to have: (i) a business operating account at a participating financial institution; (ii) a Canada Revenue Agency business number; (iii) filed a 2018 or 2019 tax return; and (iv) eligible non-deferrable expenses, including rent, property taxes, utilities, and insurance, between \$40,000 and \$1.5 million in 2020. - BDC Oil and Gas Sector Financing: Canadian-based oil and gas producers, oilfield service companies, and midstream providers may be eligible for between \$12.5 million and \$60 million in financing for operational cash flow and business continuity.
+The Mid-Market Financing Program and the Oil and Gas Sector Financing Program have been merged to facilitate coordination and processing.